Read to learn the fundamentals of building wealth.

 7: Increase thy ability to earn

 Babylon, one of the richest ancient cities, is an analogy to the modern West.
 Vastly wealthy, but where people still struggle financially because they do not understand, or apply, these laws.

-The Richest Man in Babylon is the fundamental book on money.
-It won’t give you advice on where to invest your money or which brokerage accounts to use mere accessories.
-With this book, you will learn the basics.
+The Richest Man in Babylon is the fundamental book on personal finance.
+It won’t give you advice on where to invest your money or which brokerage accounts to use — these are mere accessories.
+With The Richest Man in Babylon, you will learn the fundamentals.
 Once you master them, you can move on to the more complex stuff.

-My highlights from the Richest Man in Babylon:
+Memorable passages from the Richest Man in Babylon

 Money is the medium by which earthly success is measured.